-CHIN-SHU 102 Elementary Chinese II
+Elementary Chinese II

 This course is the second part of a one-year elementary-level Chinese course designed for students who have completed NYU-SH's Elementary Chinese I or equivalent.
 It is designed to reinforce and further develop language skills in listening, speaking, reading, and writing as it relates to everyday life situations.
-The objectives of the course are: (1) to continue mastering the Chinese phonetic system (pinyin and tones); (2) to become further familiarized with the construction of commonly used Chinese grammar and sentence structures; (4) to continue building up essential vocabulary; (5) to read and write level appropriate passages (150-200 characters long); and (6) to become acquainted with aspects of Chinese culture and society related to the course materials.
+The objectives of the course are: (1) to continue mastering the Chinese phonetic system (pinyin and tones); (2) to become further familiarized with the construction of commonly used Chinese Characters (both simplified and traditional); (3) to understand and use correctly basic Chinese grammar and sentence structures; (4) to continue building up essential vocabulary; (5) to read and write level appropriate passages (150-200 characters long); and (6) to become acquainted with aspects of Chinese culture and society related to the course materials.